billstclair/readerl/DESIGN.md

 4. Build the RSS plugin.

 5. Work on the web interface allowing creation of user accounts, and addition of feeds.
+Probably use Sonny Scroggin's [oauth2](https://hex.pm/packages/oauth2) for this.

 6. Write the code that periodically pulls in, parses, and stores in the database, all the known feeds.